Martin Flashman's Course Pages

 It is the student's responsibility to request a makeup promptly.

 *** DAILY ATTENDANCE SHOULD BE A HABIT! ***

-the optional "problem/activity of the week."
+the "problem/activity of the week."

-This optional problem work will be graded +(5 well
+All cooperative problem work will be graded +(5 well

 GRADES: Final grades will be determined taking into consideration